Estimated Ohio Residents Addicted to Opioids

 There are several ways to partner with Restore Addiction Recovery and become active in supporting the solution to the substance abuse crisis.
 Contact us to discuss opportunities and current needs.

-Although the men provide about 65% of the funds needed for the ministry through our working program, we depend on generous individuals, churches, and businesses to provide the rest.
+Although the men provide about 65% of the funds needed for the ministry through our Community Partner Program, we depend on generous individuals, churches, and businesses to provide the rest.
 Your support will go directly towards the men in the ministry and help provide basic living needs, curriculum materials, and offset a portion of their stay.